What are the practice opening times?

 We are very happy to see you for a separate consultation prior to the procedure to answer any additional questions.

 If you are referred directly for a procedure, then consultation before to the procedure is not required.
 However, this depends on what procedure has been requested,your general health and what medicines you are on.

 How do I get my preparation and information for procedures?

-Bowel preparation (to clean out your bowel before your colonoscopy) can be picked up from the rooms or acquired from your local pharmacy if you are not in Townsville.
-Information on how to take the preparation (prep) can be accessed via this website or from the office directly.
+Bowel preparation (to clean out your bowel before your colonoscopy) can be acquired from your local pharmacy.
+Information on how to take the preparation (prep) can be accessed via this website.

 What constitutes a clear fluid?